JTFouquier/explana/readme.md

 ### Test install

-Run the demo using the four commands below.
-These steps will be integrated more smoothly soon so that you only need one line.
+Run the demo using the command below.
+These steps will be integrated more smoothly soon so that you only need one command.
 You can use more or less cores as necessary.

-First, run:

-> `snakemake --cores 4 --use-conda`

 This creates "workflow-results/HDL-Demo/" folder in the directory.
-Remove folder to retest, but if workflow partially runs, you can rerun command above and Snakemake will pick up where it left off.
+Remove the output folder to retest, but if workflow partially runs, you can rerun this command and Snakemake will pick up where it left off.

-To remove the results and try the demo again:

-> `rm -r workflow-results/HDL-Demo/`

-Next, run these commands:

-> `snakemake run_post_hoc_stats --cores 4`

-> `snakemake render_report --cores 4`

-> `open HDL-Demo.html`

 Later I want the .html report in the output folder but I'm having path issues so the "HDL-Demo.html" output is in the main directory.

-You can run everything together with one line, as follows, if your environment is working:

-> `snakemake --cores 4 --use-conda; snakemake run_post_hoc_stats --cores 4; snakemake render_report --cores 4; open HDL-Demo.html`
+> `snakemake --cores 4 --use-conda; snakemake run_post_hoc_stats --cores 4 --use-conda; snakemake render_report --cores 4 --use-conda; open HDL-Demo.html`

-And again, remove the results to retest:
+Remove the folder and html report to retest:

-> `rm -r workflow-results/HDL-Demo/`
+> `rm -r workflow-results/HDL-Demo/; rm HDL-Demo.html`

 - - -